CC3002-Metodologias/final-reality-yuval-linker/README.md

 Assumptions
 ---
-The code assumes that the playable characters have a base weight of 10.
+- The code assumes that the playable characters have a base weight of 10.
-It also assumes that there is only one type of enemy (*Although is open to add different classes*)
+- It also assumes that there is only one type of enemy (*Although is open to add different classes*)
+- The thief class can equip swords, knifes, and bows.

 The Code's Logic
 ---